zidarsk8/ggrc-core/doc/pull_request_reviews.md

     # TODO: write Docker commands
     ```

-1. (optional) Run database migration
+1. (optional) Run the database migration

-TODO: if PR is marked as "migration"

-1. Rebuild all asset files and lauch the application:
+    If the pull request is marked with the `migration` label, it modifies the
+    database schema, and you thus need to update the schema locally as well.

+    First, backup the current development database by running the following in
+    the development container's console (you will be prompted for the database
+    root password):

     ```console
+    mysqldump ggrcdev -u root -p > db_backup.sql
+    ```

+    With the backup successfully created, run the actual database migration:

+    ```console
+    db_migrate
+    ```

+    _NOTE: Database migration must be run from the latest database state on
+    the main `develop` branch.
+If your topic branch introduced any DB changes,
+    they must first be reverted before running the migration._

+1. Rebuild all asset files and launch the application:

+    ```console
     deploy_appengine extras/deploy_settings_local.sh
     launch_ggrc
     ```

-1. Test in the application in incognito mode.
+1. Test the application in incognito mode.

     _HINT: For incognito mode in Chrome press
     <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>n</kbd>